AbsolutePlugins/absolute-thumbnail-column/readme.txt

 The WordPress codex contains more [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#:~:text=Manual%20Plugin%20Installation,-%23).

 == Upgrade Notice ==
+Automatic updates should work smoothly, but we still recommend you back up your site.

 == Frequently Asked Questions ==